alkovintages/privacy/README.md

 7. Contact Us

-If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at charity.mbisi@axelera.io
+If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at info@imemo.co.tz